-NOTE: A full description of all Policies and Procedures related to academic affairs at the School of Divinity can be reviewed in the 2013-2014 School of Divinity Bulletin.
+Note: A full description of all Policies and Procedures related to academic affairs at the School of Divinity can be reviewed in the 2014-2015 Bulletin.

 The Add Period starts on the first day of classes and is open for two weeks.
 You can also use the Add Form to change a grade option, register for more than 16 credit hours, and change flexible credit hours.

 Please note that the following rules apply for requesting an Independent Study (IDS):

 - An independent study may serve as a general elective course, not as a core course or an area elective.

 - A student may take no more than six hours of independent studies in the MDiv program.

 - A student must have a GPA of 3.0 in order to register for an independent study.